 How many fans of Axis Powers Hetalia actually have read or watched a majority of the series?
 You're in here for the fandom, Ho Yay, and the fact the series is based upon Bishōnen and Bishojo personified masses of land.

 An amusing inversion in the Digimon series.
 There are plenty of fans who ignore the Digimon and prefer to focus in the interactions between the humans.
-Then again, as the anime is a rare positive example of a Human-Focused Adaptation, this is understandable.
+As the anime is considered to be a rare positive example of a Human-Focused Adaptation, this is understandable.

 Gundam: Despite the complicated plots and the overbearing characters, people still watch the show just to see giant robots beat each other up.

 Whenever the topic of Initial D comes up on a forum, you can be certain that someone will say "I only watch it for the cars", followed by someone else responding with "We all only watch it for the cars."

 Some of the Pokémon anime's early Western fandom started from this; even though the games were the origin of the franchise as a whole, the English dub of the anime was intentionally released in the U.S. several weeks before the games were.
 As a result, it became a promotional vehicle for the rest of the franchise, and some fans initially watched the show to familiarize themselves with the series before the games were available.
 Even now, sneak peeks of upcoming game material are often showcased in the anime, giving people who don't normally watch it a reason to do so if they are fans of the games.
 After the initial hype had died down, with new Pokemon being revealed in Coro Coro magazine before the anime can begin a new region and Ash losing the Indigo Conference, there are some fan who still watch the anime mainly to see if Ash wins a Pokemon League.